11 Mar Adult literacy funding opportunities for non-profit organizations

 The Canada Life Literacy Innovation Award honours innovation in the creation and delivery (or in the development, implementation and delivery) of adult literacy or adult-integrated family literacy programs delivered by a community organization in Canada.

-The program offers up to five awards: one top award of $20,000 and up to four honourable mention awards of $5,000 each.
+The program offers up to three awards: one top award of $20,000 and up to two honourable mention awards of $10,000 each.
 The financial awards can be invested in the adult literacy program and/or applied to operating expenses.

 Eligible organizations and their partners that address employability issues, workplace issues and/or fill knowledge gaps for adult literary and essential skills are encouraged to apply for these funding opportunities.